ashayp22/WordSearchSolver/README.md

 ### Prerequisites

-Your machine needs to be compatible for running Java or C# Code.
-I recommend using the following IDEs or Engines that I have used the algorithm with:
+Your machine needs to be compatible for running Node.js and Python.
+These are the dependencies and modules needed.

 Node.js
 ```